Attributes

 options

 Dictionary with traits that affects only the current recipe, where the key is the option name and the value is a list of different values that the option can take.
 By default any value change in an option, changes the package_id.
-Check the default_options field to define default values for the options.
+Check the default_options and default_build_options fields to define default values for the options.

 Values for each option can be typed or plain strings ("value", True, 42,…).